conan-io/docs/reference/profiles.rst

     compiler.version=4.9
     compiler.libcxx=libstdc++11

-Also, as a **experimental** feature, `&` can be specified as the package name.
+Also `&` can be specified as the package name.
 It will apply only to the consumer conanfile (.py or .txt).
 This is a special case because the consumer conanfile might not declare a `name` so it would be impossible to reference it.

 .. code-block:: text